ldko/git-novice/_episodes/09-conflict.md

 ~~~
 {: .output}

-We see a "CONFLICT" message because changes have been made to the upstream
+We see a "CONFLICT" message because changes have been committed to the upstream
 version of Libya.md, but we changed our local copy without first incorporating
-those in the upstream.
+those.

 ![The Conflicting Changes](../fig/conflict.svg)